muraliadithya/vdp/README.md

 ## Installation

 1. Setup a Amazon AWS `p2.xlarge` instance.
 We used the `Deep Learning AMI (Ubuntu 16.04) Version 38.0 (ami-067cf9e6ac97cfb53) ` Amazon Machine Image with 105 GiB gp2 storage volume.
-Running all the experiments from scratch takes about 24-30 hours of compute time (less than $50).
-I was able to get everything other than the `clevr_inference` repository running on a non-16.04 linux machine.
-So if you don't care about the CLEVR domain feel free to use your own machine.
+Running all the experiments from scratch takes about 24-30 hours of compute time (or less than $25).
+You can avoid this step by running on a local machine.
+However, we weren't able to setup the `clevr_inference` repository on a non-ubuntu-16.04 machine.
 2. Clone this git repository.
 The homepath should look like `/home/ubuntu/vdp-tool-chain` (this *exact string* has been hardcoded in a lot of places.
 If you prefer running this on a local machine then you'll need to group-replace-all this path with the project path).
 3. Install the conda environments.
 There should be 4 `*-spec.txt` files in the `data/conda-envs` folder.
 Create a conda environment from these.
 That is:
 ```bash